TSavo/AutoMarket/ZONOS_UPDATE_SUMMARY.md

 4. **Better Configuration**: Structured options instead of flat parameters
 5. **Production Ready**: Proper error handling, retries, and connection management

-The updated implementation now matches the quality and functionality of the working `zonos-client.ts` example while integrating seamlessly with the existing AutoMarket media pipeline.
+The updated implementation now matches the quality and functionality of the working `zonos-client.ts` example while integrating seamlessly with the existing Prizm media pipeline.